DivineEssentia/ViewModel/README.md

 # BetterHotbar
 ## you need:
 - fabric 1.18.1
-- no api is needed but u can use it if you want
+- fabric api
+- modmenu
 - knowledge on how to install mods with fabric